-It could be because of your growing family or you just need more space for entertaining guests, but adding a second storey to your property is a milestone for most homeowners.
+You may want to add a second storey to your home because of your growing family or you just need more space for entertaining guests.
+Adding a second storey to your property is an exciting milestone for you and your family.

-3. Get your second floor designed
+3. Get your second storey project designed

 4. Plan for construction